-Three (3) points to Applications if the proposed property is part of a Phased Development in which one or more phases received an allocation of 9% Credits or 4% Credits within the past six (6) QAPs and at least one phase has commenced construction by the Application Submission deadline.
+Three (3) points to Applications if the proposed property is part of a Phased Development in which one or more phases received an allocation of 9% Credits or 4% Credits within the past six (6) QAPs and at least one phase has commenced construction by Application Submission deadline.
 Only one phase of a project can receive points during a funding round.

-- Master site plan with complete project concept showing all phases. - Legal documentation that site control was established for all phases when construction commenced on the initial phase.
+- Master site plan with complete project concept showing all phases. - Legal documentation that site control was established for all phases when the initial phase was closed.

-XIV.
+XIII.
 PREVIOUS PROJECTS